jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 > __Why I Must Write GNU__

-> I consider that the Golden Rule requires that if I like a program I must share it with other people who like it.
+> *"I consider that the Golden Rule requires that if I like a program I must share it with other people who like it.
 Software sellers want to divide the users and conquer them, making each user agree not to share with others.
 I refuse to break solidarity with other users in this way.
 I cannot in good conscience sign a nondisclosure agreement or a software license agreement.
-For years I worked within the Artificial Intelligence Lab to resist such tendencies and other inhospitalities, but eventually they had gone too far: I could not remain in an institution where such things are done for me against my will.
+For years I worked within the Artificial Intelligence Lab to resist such tendencies and other inhospitalities, but eventually they had gone too far: I could not remain in an institution where such things are done for me against my will."*
 >
-> So that I can continue to use computers without dishonor, I have decided to put together a sufficient body of free software so that I will be able to get along without any software that is not free.
-I have resigned from the AI Lab to deny MIT any legal excuse to prevent me from giving GNU away.
+> *"So that I can continue to use computers without dishonor, I have decided to put together a sufficient body of free software so that I will be able to get along without any software that is not free.
+I have resigned from the AI Lab to deny MIT any legal excuse to prevent me from giving GNU away."*

   GNU is a recursive acronym meaning *"GNU's not Unix."*  Stallman wanted to let people know his project was Unix like in fucntionality but not goverened by Unix's restricitve licensing.
 His passion was to develop a fully free operating system so that everyone who could use a computer could have access to a *"free"* operating system.
 Stallman is a brilliant man who had the capability to build an OS from scratch, but the project became more than a one man job.